Practical Bayesian Learning of Neural Networks via Adaptive Optimisation Methods: Preliminaries

-where $\beta_1, \beta_2 \in [0, 1)$ are exponential decay rates.
-This update can alternatively be stated in terms of the following simple recursions:

-for all $t\in[T]$, with $m_{0,i} = v_{0,i} = 0$ for all $i\in[d]$.
-Note that the denominator represents a bias-correction term.
-A value of $\beta_1=0.9$ and $\beta_2=0.999$ is typically recommended in practice \citep{adam}. \textsc{RMSProp}, which appeared in an earlier unpublished work \citep{rmsprop}, is essentially a variant of \textsc{Adam} with $\beta_1=0$.
+where $\beta_1, \beta_2 \in [0, 1)$ are exponential decay rates. \textsc{RMSProp}, which appeared in an earlier unpublished work \cite{rmsprop}, is essentially a variant of \textsc{Adam} with $\beta_1=0$.
 In practice, especially in deep-learning applications, the momentum term arising due to non-zero $\beta_1$ appears to significantly boost performance.

+More recently, \cite{vadam} are able to derive similar EWMA update rules by performing natural gradient conjugate computations based on \cite{Khan2017} to Bayesian neural networks using a Gaussian approximation with a mean-field approximation for the Hessian along with squared gradients.
+By exploiting the duality within the exponential family distributions, simple updates for variational BNNs with fast convergence are derived.

 \paragraph{Bayesian neural networks.}